pwno-io/library-mcp/README.md

     Yesterday I was dreaming about...

-The typical workflow in the current verison is to retrieve recent content for a given tag, and then discuss using that tag:
+The typical workflow in the current verison is to retrieve recent content for a given tag or tags, and then discuss using those tags:

-    Get the next 50 posts with tag "executive", then tell me what I should do about this problem
+    Get the next 50 posts with tags "executive" or "management", then tell me what I should do about this problem
     I am running into: ...